apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     just some issues/topics unique to the LPCXpresso-LPC54628 and/or this
     configuration.

-    1. Tthe NxTerm application is available as the "NuttShell" enty in the Main Menu.
+    1. The NxTerm application is available as the "NuttShell" entry in the Main Menu.
 When pressed, this will bring up an NSH session in a Twm4Nx window.
 There is an issue, however:  The NxTerm gets its input from the console (/dev/console).
 Since the NxTerm keyboard